 You can put your computer into sleep mode instead of shutting it down.
 When your computer is asleep, the display turns off and often the computer's fan stops.
 Usually, a light on the outside of your computer case blinks or turns yellow to indicate that the computer is asleep.
 The whole process takes only a few seconds.

 Because Windows will remember what you were doing, there's no need to close your programs and files before putting your computer into sleep mode.
 But it's always a good idea to save your work before putting the computer into any low-power mode.
 The next time you turn on your computer (and enter your password, if required), the screen will look exactly as it did when you turned off your computer.

 To wake your computer, press the power button on your computer case.
 Because you don't have to wait for Windows to start, your computer wakes within seconds and you can resume work almost immediately.

 When your computer is asleep, it uses a very small amount of power to maintain your work in its memory.
 If you're using a laptop, don't worry—the battery won't be drained.
 After the computer has been sleeping for several hours, or if the battery is running low, your work is saved to the hard disk, and then your computer turns off completely, drawing no power.

 When to shut down

-You are adding or upgrading the hardware inside your computer—such as installing memory, a disk drive, a sound card, or a video card.
+When you're adding or upgrading the hardware inside your computer—such as installing memory, a disk drive, a sound card, or a video card.
 Shut down the computer, and then disconnect it from its power source before proceeding with the upgrade.

-Mobile PC users: Close the lid
+Laptop users: Close the lid